Farigh/memcheck-cover/README.md

       "true" "can" "take" "useless" "params" "and" "still" "be" "one" "true" "self"
 ```

-This call will output the Valgind's report to the `filename.memcheck` file within the `my/output/path/` directory, which in this exemple was created.\
+This call will output the Valgind's report to the `filename.memcheck` file within the `my/output/path/` directory, which in this example was created.\
 The Valgrind analysis was run using the `true` binary, passing it many parameters.

 #### Valgrind's Memcheck tool options